pip-services/pip-services-docs/content/en/python/components/count/counter.md

 - This object is used by [CachedCounters](../cached_counters) to store counters.

 ### Constructors
-Creates a instance of the data object
+Creates a instance of the data object.

 > Counter(name: str = None, tipe: [CounterType](../counter_type) = None)